ringcentral/ringcentral-automator-docs/docs/recipes/ivr-menus.md

 ![ivr-menus](../img/ivr-menus.png)

 First menu is the IVR menu that you want caller to press keys to trigger automation.
-Let's call the first extension "IVR Menu 1".
+Let's call the first extension "IVR Menu A".

 Let's set prompt to say "Press 1 get to a link by SMS":